Home

 Satellite imagery shows the extent of solar photovoltaic installations in Gauteng.
 The yellow dots represent residential solar panels, the blue dots represent commercial installations.
 Image courtesy GeoTerraImage, May 2024

-At the end of August 2024, roughly 1,800MW of renewable energy had been installed by homes and businesses across the land-constrained province, according to Eskom’s estimates.
-For context, KwaZulu-Natal ranks a distant second, with a cumulative 811MW.
+By the end of August 2024, about 1,800MW of renewable energy had been installed by homes and businesses across the land-constrained province, according to Eskom estimates.
+KwaZulu-Natal ranks a distant second, with a cumulative 811MW.

-The boom in rooftop solar installations in particular, which was a response to years of Eskom power-cuts, known as loadshedding, is helping to relieve strain on the national electricity grid by reducing demand for Eskom-supplied power during the day.
+The boom in rooftop solar installations was a response to years of Eskom power cuts, known as loadshedding. has helped to relieve strain on the national electricity grid by reducing demand for Eskom-supplied power during the day.

 However, there are concerns that as the private sector draws less from the grid, municipal finances will come under increasing pressure.
-That’s because a large share of local government revenue is derived from buying electricity from Eskom and reselling it at a higher rate to households and businesses.
+This is because a large share of local government revenue is derived from buying electricity from Eskom and reselling it at a higher rate to households and businesses.

 In 2023, the three big municipalities in Gauteng – the City of Joburg, Ekurhuleni and the City of Tshwane – got between 25% and 36% of their revenue from electricity sales.

-So when homes and businesses turn to solar systems to escape load shedding and cut their energy bills, municipalities could lose a critical source of income.
-In turn, poorer households – who cannot afford their own solar installations – would be left to foot the bill.
+So when homes and businesses switch to solar systems to escape loadshedding and cut their energy bills, municipalities could lose a critical source of income.
+As a result, poorer households – who cannot afford their own solar installations – may be left to foot the bill.

 Municipalities use revenue from wealthier households and businesses to cross-subsidise services to the poor so if the revenue they receive from those customers decreases it threatens their ability to provide the poor with access to electricity.